danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 But in the real world, when a problem is first presented to developers, no one knows what the correct solution is.
 So as people propose and try out different ideas, they're not judged on right or wrong, but rather, that's the expected iterative process of software development.

+### Qualifier

+TODO: Some companies use this round as a qualifying round, meaning its the first step in the interview process and if the candidate doesn't pass, then they're immediately rejected.
+Trying to boil down 5, 10, even 15, 20 years worth of experience into a one hour high pressure, unrealistic test taking session just doesn't make sense.

 ## Making Things Better

 Now that we've thoroughly covered the problems with live coding as an interview technique, let's turn our attention to how the process could be improved.